duarte3333/Deep_Learning_Project/README.md

 ## What was learned?
 The tasks across both homework assignments require proficiency in implementing various machine learning and deep learning algorithms, including perceptrons, logistic regression, multi-layer perceptrons, convolutional neural networks, and transformers, using both low-level libraries like NumPy and high-level frameworks such as PyTorch.
+The project was done by me and @alex

 ## Homework 1